certbot/certbot/tests/letstest/README.md

     are needed, they need to be requested via online webform.

 ## Installation and configuration
-These tests require Python 2.7, awscli, boto3, PyYAML, and fabric<2.0.
-If you have Python 2.7 and virtualenv installed, you can use requirements.txt to create a virtual environment with a known set of dependencies by running:
+These tests require Python 3, awscli, boto3, PyYAML, and fabric 2.0+.
+If you have Python 3 and virtualenv installed, you can use requirements.txt to create a virtual environment with a known set of dependencies by running:
 ```
 python3 -m venv venv3